HavidDulsman/Workout/README.md

 ![Sprint 1](https://i.imgur.com/hmL0B6f.png)

 #### Sprint 2:
+The 2nd Sprint focuses heaviily on front end preparation as well as testing various parts of the backend, especially SQL and database related tasks.
+Moving forward, I opted to vigourly test an entire function during this stage, whilst also planning and developing another closelty associated with it.
 ![Sprint 2](https://i.imgur.com/3LyXYcU.png)

 #### Sprint 3:
+By the 3rd sprint, many of the front end features where either completed and tested, or nearing final stages of development.
+Some of the action features where also being started on, including the first **read** and **create** functions for CRUD.
 ![Sprint 3](https://i.imgur.com/EtvHDba.png)

 #### Sprint 4:
+Sprint for took abit longer than previous stages, due to abit of confusion regarding routine functionality and styling.
+To counter this, the project was scaled back slightly to be more in line with my current ability set.
+Many of the action and routine functions are now being tested, with a couple bugs on the right side to sort out.
 ![Sprint 4](https://i.imgur.com/vDIDkrP.png)

 #### Sprint 5:
+At this stage of development, all of the CRUD feautures had now being developed, withn **delete** and **update** functions being tested. i would now focus on many of the CI/Jenkins requirements, as well as ironing out any bugs.
+It also became increasing unlikely at this stage the login feature would be completed, but i would try and get the category filters to work in time
 ![Sprint 5](https://i.imgur.com/l6GnjQg.png)

 #### Completition
+The Minimal required product was now achieved within a suitable time frame!
+Unfortunately the login and category filters where not completed in time and the remaining time was used to completed other tasks such as this readme.md file/
 ![Completiton](https://i.imgur.com/gyEe47o.jpg)

 ## Architecture